Salesforce Objects

 After completing all these settings, press the Save button.

-If you do not select “Launch new custom tab wizard” from the object creation page, then the object will be saved without the tab appearance.
-In such a case first, you need to make a tab for this object.
-On the other hand, if you select “Launch new custom tab wizard” from the object creation page, then the object will be saved; along with that, a tab will also be created, which will be visible to you.
+If you choose not to select “Launch new custom tab wizard” on the object creation page, the object will be saved without a corresponding tab.
+In such cases, you will need to manually create a tab for this object.
+Conversely, if you do select “Launch new custom tab wizard” on the object creation page, the object will be saved, and a tab will be automatically created, making it visible to you.

 Tabs in Salesforce